mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 ```

 Calling `-[super init]` if `NSObject` is the direct superclass is superflous
 and can be avoided.
-Remember that MulleObjC uses manual retain counting,
+MulleObjC uses manual retain counting, so `-retain` what
-so `-retain` what needs to be retained.
+needs to be retained by the instance.

 ### -finalize